learnlatex/learnlatex.github.io/en/lesson-03.md

 This is a first document.
 \end{document}
 ```
-Save the file.
-Compile it, that is, turn it into a PDF document.
-(If you have errors, see the subsection below.)
+Save the file and typeset it to a PDF document: if you are using a local LaTeX
+installation, the exact button to press will depend on the editor you have
+picked.
+You should get a PDF file that contains the text above _plus_ a page
+number: LaTeX adds that automatically.

 View the output `first.pdf` with
 whatever program you prefer for PDF viewing.
 Looks great; congratulations!

 ## Handling errors